chiudog/LeetCode/README.md

-# Leetcode Solutions
+# LeetCode Solutions
-Public repository for Leetcode solutions in Java
+Repository for PancakeCoder's LeetCode solutions in Java